Grindelwald Switzerland

 Image #2 is the Mettenberg Mountain as seen from the observation platform.
 The Eiger is southwest of that mountain and Jungfraujoch is south of the Eiger.
 I mention Jungfraujoch because we will be riding the train from Grindelwald there the next day.

-NOTE: Click one of the above images to start that video playing, then click the "square" in the lower right corner of the video to make the video appear "full screen".
+NOTE: Click the image to start that video playing, then click the "square" in the lower right corner of the video to make the video appear "full screen".
 Once the video has completed, push your computer's "escape key" to minimize the video again.

 First Mountain Cart Grindelwald